Herman Kelly and Life

-Herman Kelly & Life were a late-1970s modern soul/funk group based in Miami, Florida.
-Their most notable track, "Dance to the Drummer Beat", was originally released in 1978 on numerous American and European labels with various mixes and time-lengths.
-Due to a typographical error, the title of the song was mislabeled as "Dance To The Drummer Beat" on both the Audio Latino and Electric Cat releases.
+Herman Kelly & Life were a late-1970s modern soul/funk group based in Miami, Florida, whose lone album was executive produced by Cuban-born American Thomas Fundora.
+Their most notable track, "Dance to the Drummer's Beat", was originally released in 1978 on numerous American and European labels with various mixes and time-lengths.
+Due to a typographical error, the title of the song was mislabeled as "Dance to the Drummer Beat" on both the Audio Latino and Electric Cat releases.
 Additionally, the track has appeared on various compilation releases including the heavily sampled breakbeat album entitled Ultimate Breaks and Beats popular among deejays and hip-hop artists.
-Members of the Life Group were John Demonica, Michael Cordoza, Oliver Wells,Travis Biggs, and lead vocalist Aaron(Jelly)McCarthy.
-The record and album was sampled and promoted worldwide from 1978-1980.
+Members of Life included Oliver Wells, Travis Biggs and lead vocalist Aaron McCarthy (aka Jelly).
+The record and album was promoted worldwide from 1978 to 1980 and has often been sampled since.